rudraoberoi10/UnConvert_Android/README.md

 ---

-Built entirely in **Java** and **XML**, **UnConvert Pro** eliminates traditional form-submission latency by computing metrics dynamically as the user types.
+Built entirely in **Java** and **XML**, **UnConvert** eliminates traditional form-submission latency by computing metrics dynamically as the user types.
 It optimizes screen real estate on mobile devices by integrating data-rich widgets, including a multi-unit parallel conversion matrix and a rolling session history stack.

 ## 📱 Features & Core Functionality